-- Policy and process framework: key documents in this framework include this Climate Change Statement and each investment team's Climate Change Statement, our Climate Action Plan and our Global Responsible Investment and Stewardship Policy and Principles. - RI team: a dedicated team of 6 located across Australia, Hong Kong and London, this team engages with and coordinates the FSI business to effectively deliver on the RI strategy, and reports directly into the CEO. - Corporate Sustainability team: this team works in partnership with teams across FSI's global business to deliver and execute on a strategy to effectively manage our ESG impacts from our own operations and by doing so, reinforce our position as a Responsible Investor.
+- Policy and process framework:

+key documents in this framework

+include this Climate Change Statement

+and each investment team's Climate

+Change Statement, our Climate

+Change Action Plan and our Global

+Responsible Investment and

+Stewardship Policy and Principles.

+- Specialist RI team: engages with and coordinates the business to deliver the RI strategy.
+The team currently consists of 8 staff located across offices in Australia, Hong Kong, Ireland and the UK, and reports into the Global Head of Investment Management.
+In 2022, the team created two dedicated roles: Head of ESG Policy and Regulation and an RI Specialist to lead our climate change work.

+- Corporate Sustainability team:

+works in partnership with teams across

+FSI's global business to manage the

+ESG impacts of our own operations

+and by doing so, supports our position

+as a Responsible Investor.